nod/tornroutes/README.md

 authed_generic_route('/locked', 'some_locked_template.html', BaseHandler)
 ```

-Now, you'll have a uri being answered with a render of
+Now, you'll have a uri of `/locked` being answered with a render of
 `some_locked_template.html` if the user is authenticated, otherwise, they get
-redirected to `settings.login_url`.
+redirected to the value set at `settings.login_url`.